solarslurpi/GrowBuddies/docs/wiring.md

 :scale: 60
 ```

-The enclosure has a connector area where the JST connector snuggly fits.
+The enclosure has a connector area to place the JST connector.